renshengongji/PureBadminton_Mods/realNameRestorer/README.md

 # Real Name Restorer
 > Restore the characters real name

-If you install the mod after starting a career, the names of the players in this career won't be impacted
+If you install the mod after starting a career, the names of the npc in this career won't be impacted

 ## Install
 1. Download repository zip